prrandrade/NanoMessageBus/README.md

 ```

 - There are for methods inside `MessageHandlerBase<>` that can be overridden to process the received message:
-- `Task RegisterStatisticsAsync(DateTime prepareToSendAt, DateTime sentAt, DateTime receivedAt, DateTime handledAt)`, for statistics purpose, this method will receive the UTC DateTimes to mark when the message was sent and received.
+- `Task RegisterStatisticsAsync(TMessage message, int messageSize, DateTime prepareToSendAt, DateTime sentAt, DateTime receivedAt, DateTime handledAt)`, for statistics purpose, this method will receive the UTC DateTimes to mark when the message was sent and received.
 - `Task<bool> BeforeHandleAsync(TMessage message)`, if you want to check if this message can be processed.
 - `Task HandleAsync(TMessage message)`, to, in fact, process the message.
 - `Task AfterHandleAsync(TMessage message)`, to apply some post-processing for the received message.

-As today, every message the [auto acked](https://www.rabbitmq.com/confirms.html) and a received message can never generate an answer to the service that sent it - remember, every message is **broadcasted ** in an asynchronous one-way path.
+As today, every message is [auto acked](https://www.rabbitmq.com/confirms.html) and a received message can never generate an answer to the service that sent it - remember, every message is **broadcasted ** in **an asynchronous one-way path**.

 As an example, the _ReceiverService_ can be started like this (note that all other properties are using the default values):